Structural biology

 In collaboration with Dave Thompson’s group at Purdue University, we are working on new methods to affinity purify protein complexes of interest directly on cryo-EM grids.
 These reagents would allow users to directly isolate an appropriately tagged protein complex from a cell lysate and and to determine the ensemble of conformations it adopts.
 In preliminary experiments, we have successfully isolated an intact complex from a E. coli.

-In related work, we are adapting methods from others to 1) rapidly freeze grids using self-wicking grids and home-built automated plungers, and 2) depositing graphene and graphene oxide monolayers on cryoEM grids to aid in concentrating and supporting our protein complexes during the vitrification process.
+In related work, we have adapted methods from others to deposit graphene and graphene oxide monolayers on cryoEM grids to aid in concentrating and supporting our protein complexes during the vitrification process.
+This work is published as a very nice JoVE protocol you can find here and here.

 Mass spectrometry